 Increasingly, iPhone app developers are pairing their advanced software with specialized hardware that helps to get the job done.
 The Lapka software suite comes with just such a hardware pairing, featuring four sensors that can measure electromagnetic frequencies, humidity and temperature, radiation, and the organicity of an item.
 You can use each sensor separately to judge the nature and quality of virtually any item you pick up.

 The information recorded from the hardware sensor itself is then transmitted through the iPhone’s headphone jack and displayed on-screen using the Lapka application.
-Everyone from New Jersey catering professionals to California’s green-conscious consumers can then judge just how organic your food really is and whether or not you should choose a new supermarket when picking up produce.
+Everyone can then judge just how organic your food really is and whether or not you should choose a new supermarket when picking up produce.

 The Big Test: How to Determine Whether or Not an Item is Organic

 The organicity sensor that comes as part of the Lapka suite actually measures the nitrate concentration of allegedly organic produce at your local supermarket.
 This is actually a pretty genius technique, as non-organic fertilizers are well-known for containing high concentrations of nitrates.
 Higher levels of nitrates indicate a higher likelihood that the item is falsely labeled as organic.